-There are two connections for each version of XenApp except version 7.5, which needs only one.
-Remember that you already decided on the schedule for data collection on the XenApp Server (see Create a Scheduled Task), and the schedules on the inventory beacon need to tie in with that plan.
+There are two connections for each version of Citrix Virtual Apps (formerly XenApp) except version 7.5, which needs only one.
+Remember that you already decided on the schedule for data collection on the XenApp server (see Create a Scheduled Task), and the schedules on the inventory beacon need to tie in with that plan.
 For example, you might schedule the connection to the staging database at midnight, and the secondary connection for usage data at 12:15am.
 For details about creating a schedule on the inventory beacon, see FlexNet Manager Suite Help > Inventory Beacons > Scheduling Page > Creating a Data Gathering Schedule.